Flying long haul with kids

 On the subject of the food?
 On the whole, it was good!
 Like the children’s portions, the adults portions were generous.
 We were pleased with the fresh fruit and the fresh salad: I hate it when you eat nothing but processed foods on long flights.

 The only negative?
-On our flight to London from Seoul they ran out of the Western main meal, leaving us with a plate of spicy octopus.
+On one of our flights to London from Seoul they ran out of the Western main meal, leaving us with a plate of spicy octopus.
 Not my first choice, but these things happen!
 And although I would normally avoid spicy food on a flight, it tasted good and was well presented.

 The in-flight temperature was great, and the lighting was adjusted through the flight to help us manage our jetlag.
 There was a good range of entertainment available: films, games, tv shows, and cartoons for the kids.
 You can view the range of in-flight entertainment here.